 Cathie Linz was an author of contemporary and paranormal romance novels.
 Notes, galleys to one manuscript and ten original, copy-edited manuscripts comprise the core of this collection.

 Cathie Linz first transferred her manuscripts to the Browne Popular Culture Library, Bowling Green State University, in June 1997, with an additional donation in 2001.
 The collection is open for research, but photocopying or other duplication of manuscripts must comply with applicable copyright laws.
+Any questions about the collection may be addressed to the archivist.
 This register was compiled by Kirk Richardson under the supervision of Jean Geist, Popular Culture Library Associate II in February 1998.
 It was updated in September 2009 by Patricia Falk and in September 2016 by Manuscripts and Outreach Archivist Steve Ammidown.

 The Jayne Ann Krentz Collection consists of 1/4 linear feet and contains many of her personal works, publicity materials, articles, an audio script, and personal accomplishments/awards.
 The collection centers on Jayne Ann Krentz’s mission to mainstream Romance Literature and Popular Fiction, literary forms that historically have been criticized for not being "realistic" and "meaningful."
 Krentz believes that Romance Literature should be mainstreamed into society as a study of ancient heroic virtues that celebrate the heroic aspects of both feminine and masculine genders and the healing power of love.